 Dental Tourism in South Africa works both ways

 There are over 4 500 registered dentists in South Africa who are able to cater to the needs of the ever-expanding dental tourism industry, so there is no skills shortage.
 South Africa has become a preferred dental tourism provider because patients who may have gone elsewhere for cheaper dentistry, found that there were risks involved.
-These are:

 ● Bleeding gums

 ● Loose implants

 In the long run, these risks can erase any cost savings.
 However, the standards of dentistry in South Africa along with the affordable costs of dentistry in South Africa have remained in tact.
 There have been no reported cases of medical tourism ‘fails’ in this country.
 Practitioners know that should something like that happen, they would be struck off the roll.
 It would affect their livelihoods permanently.